OrianCohen/Client-Server-Java/README.md

 # Client Server Java

-Run the program from: clientServerJava/src/Driver/Main.java/
+How to Run the code
+1.Clone the repository
+2.Run this file: clientServerJava/src/Driver/Main.java/

 For more details visit my WIKI page : https://github.com/OrianCohen/clientServerJava/wiki